 - So, this fee is like a fixed cash inflow for the service provider with the commitment for future services.

-- This ensures the commitment of the specified services to the payer of the fee.
+- It ensures the commitment of the specified services to the payer of the fee.

 How Does it Work?